kvarak/dnd/docs/_Classes/rogue.md

 | 20th | 3 | 13 | 4 | 3 | 3 | 1 |

 </div>

+Whenever you gain a level in this class, you can replace one of the wizard spells you know with another spell of your choice from the wizard spell list.
+The new spell must be of a level for which you have spell slots, and it must be an evocation and transmutation spell, unless you're replacing the spell you gained at 8th, 14th, or 20th level.

 #### Spellcasting Ability
 Intelligence is your spellcasting ability for your spells, since you learn your spells through study and memorization.